renderpci/dedalo/Readme.md

 2. Update the structure with the sections, components, list, etc
 	-  Do the first update step
 	-  Log-in as "superuser-developer"
-	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation of the app language) button, press the info button to go "admin utils"
+	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
 	-  Press the "import structure" button, if all go well you will see a "green" alert.
 	-  Log-out and log-in with normal admin user.
 	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

+3. Update the data in your instalation
+	- Do the first and second update steps
+	-  Log-in as "superuser-developer"
+	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.
+	- If your data version is different that the "code files" version, Dédalo will show that you need update, press the «update» link and wait for notifications.
+	- If all go well you will see a repport with the changes.
+	- Reload the page 'Administration Tools'.
+Sometimes, if the update differs in several versions, you will need to update the data to each of the intermediate versions (v4.0.9 pass from v4.0.9 to -> v4.0.10, v4.0.10 to -> v4.0.11, etc) when the data and "code files" are in the same version, Dédalo will show that is consistent and stop the upgrade process.
+	- Log-out and log-in with normal admin user.

 **SERVER SYSTEM**